 Tough enough for heavy industry

-A composite material, polycrystalline diamond is a sintered monobloc of diamond microcrystals that have been fused together at a pressure of 1 million pounds per square inch and a temperature of 1,400° Celsius; a small percentage of the construct is a metallic alloy that facilitates the sintering process.
-The resulting PDC maintains many of the extreme properties for which natural diamond is known, but is significantly more durable.
+A composite material, Polycrystalline Diamond is a sintered monobloc of diamond microcrystals that have been fused together at a pressure of 1 million pounds per square inch and a temperature of 1,400° Celsius; a small percentage of the construct is a metallic alloy that facilitates the sintering process.
+The resulting Polycrystalline Diamond Compact maintains many of the extreme properties for which natural diamond is known, but is significantly more durable.

 Just as tough, but now refined for human medicine

-Dymicron’s ongoing clinical studies point to Orthopedic Diamond as perhaps the ideal material for joint replacement devices.
-It’s just as hard as natural diamond, and Orthopedic Diamond’s resistance to brittle fracture is actually greater than for single-crystal natural diamonds.
+Dymicron’s ongoing clinical studies point to Polycrystalline Diamond as perhaps the ideal material for joint replacement devices.
+It’s just as hard as natural diamond, and Polycrystalline Diamond’s resistance to brittle fracture is actually greater than for single-crystal natural diamonds.

-Orthopedic diamond also has an extraordinarily low coefficient of friction, and is just as resistant to wear as industrial PCD.
-After being wear-tested under high-stress conditions, Orthopedic Diamond exhibited more than 1,000 times greater wear resistance than cobalt-chrome, the alloy most commonly used in orthopedic applications.
+Polycrystalline Diamond also has an extraordinarily low coefficient of friction, and is just as resistant to wear as industrial PCD.
+After being wear-tested under high-stress conditions, Polycrystalline Diamond exhibited more than 1,000 times greater wear resistance than cobalt-chrome, the alloy most commonly used in orthopedic applications.

-Orthopedic Diamond can readily endure physiologic loading for 40+ years.
-And the material is fully compatible with X-ray and CT diagnostics, and MRI-compatible with little artifact, allowing clear images at the treatment level.
+Polycrystalline Diamond can readily endure physiologic loading for 40+ years.
+And the material is fullycompatible with X-ray and CT diagnostics, and MRI-compatible with little artifact, allowing clear images at the treatment level.

 The definitive next-gen orthopedic implant material

 Dymicron’s vision is to deliver joint replacement devices marked by exceptional performance and endurance—built to last more than a lifetime—to patients with injured or degenerative joints.
-Thanks to its extreme properties, Orthopedic Diamond is ushering in a new generation of uniquely patient-friendly designs that we believe would be impossible with any other material.
+Thanks to its extreme properties, Polycrystalline Diamond is ushering in a new generation of uniquely patient-friendly designs that we believe would be impossible with anyother material.
 It is a peerless material.